GoogleCloudPlatform/migrate-to-containers/examples/pipeline/README.md

-# Google Migrate for Anthos Pipeline
+# Google Migrate to Containers Pipeline

-Documentation and code for the Google Migrate for Anthos Pipeline.
+Documentation and code for the Google Migrate to Containers Pipeline.
 The pipeline's purpose is to automate the migration process with support for doing bulk migrations of similar machines.

 ## Architecture